tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 ## Leveraging FP as the Universal Approach It Is

-Mainstream languages like JavaScript, TypeScript, and Java don't have good functional support, but we can still build better code regarding robustness and clearness by leveraging their available features and our computer science knowledge that was applied in this case study to address relevant concerns about TS Fetch API by observing the underlying imperative and more functional features.
+While mainstream languages like JavaScript, TypeScript, and Java don't have good functional support, we can still build better code regarding robustness and clearness by leveraging their available features and our computer science knowledge that was applied in this case study to address relevant concerns about the TS fetch API by observing the underlying imperative and more functional features obtained from the provided code snippets.

 ## Bibliography